-Cash tips are usually preferred but you have the ability to leave a tip for your movers in whatever form you prefer.
-That means adding it to the check you provide, tipping with your credit card, or whatever form you are most comfortable with.
+Cash tips are usually preferred but you have the ability to leave a tip for your movers on a credit card if you prefer.

 We get it.
 Moving can be expensive and sometimes a tip just doesn’t fit in the budget.
 No worries.
 If you loved our service but can’t leave a tip, a great alternative is to show your movers some love by leaving a review on Yelp, Google, or Facebook.
 A great review or a referral to friends and family means a lot!

 You can tip using cash or credit card.
 It is company policy that if a tip is provided during the final payment that is split evenly amongst the crew members who helped with the job.
 Of course, if you prefer to tip each individual mover, you can do that as well.